-Julio Orellana is a social-science scholar whose primary areas of research are Central American Studies and Latinx Studies.
-He has and continues to collaborate with local and transnational Guatemalan grassroots organizations.
+Julio Orellana is a social-science scholar whose primary areas of research are Latino Studies, Central American Studies, Migration Studies, and Comparative Ethnic Studies.
+He collaborates with local and transnational Guatemalan grassroots organizations.
 Julio’s research examines international migration from Guatemala and migrant politics in Southern California.
-His book manuscript, Maya and Ladino Guatemalan Labor Migrants and Civil Societies within Southern California’s Political Economy, examines the rise of indigenous and non-indigenous (ladino/a/x) Guatemalan migrants in Southern California and the social conditions that have given rise to their civic associations.
+His book manuscript, Maya and Ladino Guatemalan Labor Migrants and Civil Societies within Southern California’s Political Economy, examines the rise of indigenous and non-indigenous (ladino/mestizo) Guatemalan migrants in Southern California and the social conditions that have given rise to their civic associations.
+His recent publication, Racialized Guatemalan Migrant Labor and Grassroots Civil Societies in the Greater Los Angeles Region, was published in the Journal of Race, Ethnicity, and Politics (JREP) with Cambridge University Press.

-Currently, Julio is a 2023-2025 University of California President’s Postdoctoral Fellow at UC Santa Barbara.
+Currently, Julio is Visiting Assistant Professor of American Studies at Scripps College.
+He was a 2023-2025 University of California President’s Postdoctoral Fellow at UC Santa Barbara.
 Julio’s scholarship has been recognized by numerous prestigious awards including the Ford Foundation Dissertation Year Fellowship (declined), the Haynes Lindley Foundation Dissertation Year Fellowship, and the New York University Faculty First-Look Program.

 Julio is the proud son of Guatemalan migrants.
 His familial roots are found in Guatemala City and Chiquimula.
 He was born and raised in a working-class neighborhood in Mid City Los Angeles and attended public schools from elementary through his doctoral studies.
 He is a first-generation college student, a product of the California State University’s Educational Opportunity Program (EOP), and a Sally-Casanova Predoctoral Scholar.

 Julio earned his Ph.D. in the Department of Ethnic Studies at UC Riverside where he cofounded the first-ever Mesoamerican Theory and Praxis Working Group.
 The goal of the working group is to bring attention to campus and the wider community of the most pressing issues impacting the Guatemalan and the broader Central American diaspora in Southern California.
-Julio was a board member of UC Riverside’s Latino and Latin American Studies Research Center and is now a member of the Central American Studies Working Group at UC Santa Barbara.
+Julio was a board member of UC Riverside’s Latino and Latin American Studies Research Center and is an affiliate of UC Santa Barbara’s Global Latinidades Center, The Central American Studies Lab, and The Orfalea Center Initiative on Global Migration and Inequality.

-Prior to pursuing graduate studies fulltime, Julio worked as a substitute teacher at the Los Angeles Unified School District (LAUSD) and as a youth advocate for over ten years.
+Prior to pursuing graduate studies full time, Julio worked as a teacher at the Los Angeles Unified School District (LAUSD) and as a youth advocate for over ten years.
 During this time, he worked with and mentored working-class students of color primarily in South Central, Downtown, and East Los Angeles.
 All of Julio’s career choices and future endeavors are guided by the lessons he learned as an Ethnic Studies major at Cal Poly Humboldt where he began his educational journey.
-During his free time, Julio is an aspiring long-distance runner and a fanatic of hip-hop, jungle/drum and bass, and Detroit techno.
+During his free time, Julio is a recreational distance runner and a fanatic of hip-hop, jungle/drum and bass, and Detroit techno.